-So I took my notes and tucked them away.
-Then, recently, when our son-in-law returned overseas, one of the bags he was carrying was lost.
+A few years ago, when our son-in-law returned overseas, one of the bags he was carrying was lost.
 According to the airlines, it never left the airport here.
-Weeks have gone by and still they have not found the bag.
+Weeks went by and still no one found the bag.
 The theory is, the tag got torn off on the belt going down from the ticketing area to the sorting area for planes.
-Wouldn’t it have been thoughtful for the airport employee at the end of the belt to mark that bag with date, time and belt?
-Might have helped … maybe not.
-It is still missing weeks later.
+It would have been thoughtful for the airport employee at the end of the belt to mark that bag with date, time and belt.
+That have helped locate it, might not.
+It is still missing.

-So, when our daughter and granddaughters followed weeks later with their baggage, I decided to treat them like I do packages here in the states.
-I typed up a LARGE piece of paper stating: “LUGGAGE DESTINATION” and we laid it on top before closing each bag.
-We don’t know if that worked because none got lost.
+So, when our daughter and granddaughters followed weeks later with their baggage, I decided to treat their bags like I do packages here in the states.
+I typed up a LARGE piece of paper stating: “LUGGAGE DESTINATION” name and address, and laid it on top before closing each bag.
+We do not know if that worked because none got lost.
 Maybe it helped keep them together.
 The lost bag ended up in a pile somewhere.
 Long forgotten.

-Unlike our traveling baggage, we often want to carry our ‘life’s baggage” around daily.
-Piling it on day after day until somehow we cannot function at all.
-All the regrets, the what ifs, and only ifs … they load us down.
-Wouldn’t it be nice if the “baggage tag” were just torn off and lost?
-That just doesn’t happen in real life.
+Unlike our traveling baggage, we often carry our life’s baggage around daily.
+Piling it on day after day until weighted down we cannot function at all.
+All the regrets, the what ifs, and only ifs, they load us down.
+It would be nice if our baggage tags were just torn off and baggage was lost.
+That just does not happen in real life.
 It seems to be indelibly marked with our name.
-Sometimes we set the “baggage down” but, hold on to the tickets and go back and pick them up later.
+Sometimes we set the baggage down but, hold on to the tickets and go back and pick it up later.
 We never learn.
-The only tag on our baggage, inside and out, should read: “Return to Jesus”.
+The only tag on our baggage, inside and out, should read: “Destination Jesus”.

 Give HIM your tickets and let HIM carry your baggage.